 Purchase order financing can be highly advantageous for companies that take on large projects or customer orders, like:

 - Import/export businesses

 Purchase orders can be continuous or a singular transaction.
-This financing option allows businesses to pay for the costs of supplies and other essential items without using available capital, giving companies the ability to take on more orders.
-Purchase order financing is a flexible financing product great for startups or companies tight on cash.
+This financing option allows businesses to pay for the costs of supplies and other essential items without using available capital, allowing companies to take on more orders.
+Purchase order financing is a flexible financing product for startups or companies tight on cash.